Sunxkissed/Sunxkissed.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Fan Xu, currently a third-year master's student at the University of Science and Technology of China (USTC).
-Before that, I received my bachelor's degree from Dalian Universuty of Technology in 2022.
-My research interest includes AI4Science, dynamical system modeling, graph representation learning, and large language model.
+I am Fan Xu, a Ph.D. student jointly trained by the University of Science and Technology of China (USTC) and the Shenzhen Loop Area Institute (SLAI).
+My research interests are as follows:

+* **Scientific Machine Learning**:

+* **Foundation Models**:

+* **Large Language Model Reasoning**:

 Feel free to contact me for communication and collaboration!

 **Email**: <u>markxu@mail.ustc.edu.cn</u>

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 One paper was accepted by ICML 2025.
 - *2025.01*: &nbsp;🎉🎉 One paper was accepted by ICLR 2025 (Co-First Author).
 - *2024.09*: &nbsp;🎉🎉 One paper was accepted by NeurIPS 2024.
 - *2024.08*: &nbsp;🎉🎉 One paper was accepted by FCS 2024 (First Author).